Skip to main content

 7. Update the fields:

 a.
-Host name: Leave this blank for your main domain (example.com) or enter your subdomain (www or blog).
+Host name: Leave this blank for your main domain (example.store) or enter your subdomain (www or blog).

 b.
 Value: Enter the primary domain you want this CNAME Record to point to.
 This allows your domain or subdomain to point to another website easily.